pwrlabs/pwrlabs-docs/docs/developers/sdks/read-data-from-pwr-chain.md

 You can access and process the block data according to your application's needs, such as analyzing transaction patterns, tracking specific events, or updating your application's state based on the block information.

-### Retrieving VM Data Transactions
+### Retrieving VIDA Data Transactions

-One of the fetch operations that you will need a lot is fetching VM transactions to process data and sender and many more ideas that we will explain in the upcoming lessons.
+One of the fetch operations that you will need a lot is fetching VIDA transactions to process data and sender and many more ideas that we will explain in the upcoming lessons.

-In this example, we retrieve all VM data transactions sent to a specific VM (identified by `vida`) within a given block range (`startBlock` to `endBlock`):
+In this example, we retrieve all VIDA data transactions sent to a specific VIDA (identified by `vidaId`) within a given block range (`startBlock` to `endBlock`):

 <Tabs>
 <TabItem value="javascript" label="JavaScript">